Get Started

 Fr.
 Keith Muccino, SJ

 After years as a practicing physician, medical educator, and administrator, Fr.
 Muccino, now serves as Associate Director of Pre-Health Professions Advising at the College of the Holy Cross.
-He is also Assistant Professor of Medicine at UMASS Chan Medical School where he directs a course on Health Systems Science.
+He is also teaches Critical Thinking and Diagnostic Reasoning to preMed students at Holy Crosss.
+In addition, Fr.
+Muccino is Assistant Professor of Medicine at UMASS Chan Medical School where he facilitates team-based small group learning throughout all four years of the Medical School curriculum.